Automotive industry in Nigeria: Current situation

-Indigenous manufacturers
+National manufacturers

-In Sangotedo/Lekki Nord Automobiles Ltd. has an assembly plant, where all eight models are currently assembled; a production plant in Epe is still under construction.
+In Sangotedo/Lekki Nord Automobile Limited has an assembly plant, where eight models were currently assembled as of 2022; a production plant in Epe is still under construction.

-In Nnewi, Anambra, one indigenous auto manufacturing company is located: Innoson Vehicle Manufacturing.
-It produces mainly buses and SUVs.
-Since May 2022 Innoson will also produce "kekes".
+In Nnewi, Anambra, an automobile assembling company is located: Innoson Vehicle Manufacturing.
+It assembles mainly buses and SUVs.
+Since May 2022 Innoson will also assemble "kekes".
 For this a new production plant has been built.

-In Ishara, 30 km north-east of Lagos, Proforce Ltd. is a specialized manufacturer of armoured vehicles and supplies a wide spectrum of defence solutions since 2008.
+In Ishara, 30 km north-east of Lagos, Proforce Ltd. is a specialized manufacturer of armoured vehicles.
 The Nigerian Army through its investment arm, Nigerian Army Welfare Limited by Guarantee NAWLG, acquired 15% shareholding of Proforce Limited.

 Proforce has exported its Mine Resistance Armoured Protected Vehicles (MRAPs) and other products to other nations in Africa like Republic of Chad, Rwanda, Ghana, Niger and many others.

 It was widely reported that Proforce was able to sell an unknown number of armoured vehicles to Belarus in March 2022.
 This would be the first time Nigeria has exported cars to a European country.

 In Maiduguri, Borno State, Phoenix Renewables manufactures solar powered vehicles.

+Another vehicle manufacturer is Jet Systems Automobile Industries Limited, a manufacturer that produces electric and CNG ambulances, vans and military vehicles.

+Another company worth highlighting is Electric Motor Vehicles Company of Nigeria Limited, a manufacturer of electric vehicles, which in addition to assembling, produces its own batteries.
+And if that were not enough, it has a network of charging stations.

 Foreign car manufacturers

 A well-known foreign car manufacturer in Kaduna was Peugeot Automobiles Nigeria (PAN).
-However, in April 2022, Aliko Dangote took over Peugeots shares and the company name was changed to DPAN.
+However, in April 2022, Aliko Dangote took over Peugeot its shares and the company name was changed to DPAN.
 Under the new management PAN/DPAN will mainly assemble Chinese brands Chery and Higer using pre-produced parts.
 120 cars per day will be produced in a new production line, Greenfield.

 The most productive car manufacturer in 2022 would be the Lagosian Stallion Group, as it assembles 45,000 Volkswagen cars each year.